inria-thoth/cyanure/docs/sphinx/source/references.rst

 ----------------
 Even though Cyanure does not depend on it, our goal is to make it easy to use within Scikit-learn

 ..
-[SKLEARN] F. Pedregosa, G. Varoquaux, A. Gramfort and others.Scikit-learn: Machine learning in Python.
+[SKLEARN] F. Pedregosa, G. Varoquaux, A. Gramfort and others. `Scikit-learn: Machine learning in Python <https://www.jmlr.org/papers/volume12/pedregosa11a/pedregosa11a.pdf>`_.
 Journal of machine learning research, 12(Oct), 2825-2830.
 2011.

 Other solvers in our comparisons include also